jonaspleyer/spatial-decomposition/README.md

 # spatial_decomposition

 This crate implements algorithms to decompose spaces into subdomains.
-The crated partitions can be reused within numerical solvers such as FETI (finite element tearing and interconnect) or other methods.
+The created partitions can be reused within numerical solvers such as FETI (finite element tearing and interconnect) or other methods.